MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-recording.md

 > The UI shown here is preliminary and will likely change.
 Updated information will be provided in a later release of the documentation.
 >

+3. Check the **Record Process** box to create a trace when the executable is launched.

-3. Click **OK** to launch the executable and start tracing.
+4. Click **OK** to launch the executable and start tracing.

-4. The recording dialog appears indicating the trace is being recorded.
+5. The recording dialog appears indicating the trace is being recorded.

 ![TTD recording popup showing stop and debug as well as cancel options](images/ttd-recording-pop-up.png)

-5. When the recording dialog box is being displayed you can:
+6. When the recording dialog box is being displayed you can:

 - Stop tracing and debug your program.
 - Cancel the tracing.
 This option does not TBD.